choueric/regKnife/README.md

 ```

 It is a 16-bits register and there are three fields are useful.
 When we read this
-register in driver code and get value is 0x05cd, what does it mean ?
+register in driver code and get value is `0x05cd`, what does it mean ?
 It is time
-to check the datasheet now.
-It is a bording and anoying work, especailly when the
+to check the datasheet.
+This is usually a bording and even anoying work, especailly
-register is 32-bits.
+when the length of register is 32-bits.

 Using this tool makes this work much eaiser: